 "Wakefield is a thriving and connected regional community known for its lifestyle, vibrant towns and economic prosperity.
 The region is growing, supported by quality assets and driven by a strong sense of pride and confidence.
-Wakefield is a great place to do business and a great place to belong."
+Wakefield is

 OUR THEMES AND OBJECTIVES